1. Pack your swim suits in a carry on bag so you can swim when you get onboard.

 9. If you want a good seat by the main pool, be sure to bring towels and save your chairs on the way to pick up breakfast.

-We liked eating breakfast in the early morning by the pool while the kids swam.
+We liked eating breakfast in the early morning by the pool while the kids would swim.
 For us, morning was nice and quiet and the only time the pool was not super crowded.
 There are plenty of chairs around the rest of the ship.
 But the chairs close to the pool fill up quickly.

 10. Wear elastic waist pants or a flowing dress and order Carnival’s Chocolate Melting Cake every night! ha.